flashcordon/big-history/Histoire-système-solaire.md

 Reconnaissance Orbiter and the Mars Odyssey spacecraft.
 These results suggest that there is not enough CO2 remaining on Mars to provide significant greenhouse warming were the gas to be emplaced into the atmosphere; in addition, most of the CO2 gas in these reservoirs is not accessible and thus cannot be readily mobilized

-CO2 can be locked up in carbon-bearing minerals.
-Carbonate minerals were believed for a long time to be the repository of an ancient, thick CO2 atmosphere that is thought to have provided greenhouse warming on early Mars21,22.
-However, no widespread global deposits of carbonates have been identified; to hold the equivalent of 1 bar of CO2, carbonate minerals would have to contain the equivalent of a global layer ~15 m thick, and this has not been seen.
-Localized deposits of carbonates have been identified23– 25, and carbonates have been detected in low abundances in airborne dust26.

-While ‘deep’ carbonate-bearing materials may sequester significant amounts of CO2 (potentially > 1 bar), they are considered only part of a largely unknowable reservoir when the limited distribution27 and poor formation constraints are considered.

-In short, given the current ability to see and identify carbonate outcrops in the remote sensing data, it is difficult to see how more than the equivalent of about 50 mbar of CO2 could be sequestered globally24.
-While there is no formal upper limit on the amount of carbonate deposits — one could always argue that they are preferentially sequestered in locations that we have not or cannot observe — such deposits are both geologically implausible and difficult or impossible to access for terraforming.

 Terraforming Mars would require mobilizing the CO2 remaining on the planet and present in non-atmospheric reservoirs today, moving